 c.
 1873, the Mansion House was well-known in early Stockton, both architecturally and within the business community.
 Before major alterations, the building was a strong example of Italianate style commercial building.
 It had a corner bay window, an ornamented bell cap with cresting, a roof balustrade, and ornamental hoods over the windows.
-In 1947, the building was extensively alteredand expanded to its present configuration, which impaired the historic integrity of the building.
-ARCHITECTURE c.
-1855, Turn Verein Hall -a German Social Club -was the first ethnic cultural society founded in San Joaquin County.
-These social organizations were a common feature in German-American communities.
-Turn Verein stands for Gymnastics Athletics Union Club.
-The club eventually evolved into a musicoriented social club and although later maps referred to the building as Turner Hall, it was always noted as Turn Verein Hall.
+In 1947, the building was extensively altered and expanded to its present configuration, which impaired the historic integrity of the building.